hashicorp/design-system/website/docs/about/support.md

 ## File an issue

-Find a bug?
-Want to report a security issue?
-[File an issue in our backlog](https://go.hashi.co/hds-support).
+ * Find a bug?

-## Request a feature
+ * Want to report an accessibility or security issue?

-Looking for a new component?
-Want to propose a new pattern?
-[Submit a request](https://go.hashi.co/hds-support) to let us know your team or project needs.
+ * Looking for a new icon or component?

-## Request an icon
+ * Want to propose a new pattern?

-Looking for a new icon?
-[Submit a request](https://go.hashi.co/hds-support) to let us know your team or project needs.
+[File an issue in our backlog](https://go.hashi.co/hds-support) and we'll get back to you ASAP.

 ## Office hours